magicleap/developer-portal-docs/docs/guides/unity/input/head-tracking/tracking-loss-events.md

 If the Magic Leap can't locate its position in an environment, it experiences "tracking loss".
 The Magic Leap 2 lets developers manage their own tracking loss behavior -- some developers may want to pause the update loop and display a splash image, while others may want the app to continue playing.

 The positional tracking events are separated into two categories. `TrackingState` and `MapEvents`.
-If the tracking is lost and cannot be recovered for 15 seconds, Magic Leap 2 will reset its tracking origin the next time tracking is recovered.
+If tracking is lost and cannot be recovered for 15 seconds, Magic Leap 2 will reset its tracking origin the next time tracking is recovered.
 The origin is reset to avoid virtual content from appearing in the incorrect location.

 ## Head Pose / Origin Reset